thosvarley/conky/README.md

+# Modular Conky - now with colors!

+A fun script for keeping an eye on your system state - and now it'll match the color profile of your Desktop background image.

 ### Modular construction

 Each piece of the sidebar is defined in its own configuration file in the `templates` directory.
 You can change the order in the `buildconky.py` script.